TONY CINGRANI

 As with Robert Stephenson's mechanics, Cingrani's mechanics are very clean during the first phase.
 It's the second stage, after the apex of the leg kick, where things get interesting.
 The primary difference between the mechanics of the two prospects is efficiency.
 Cingrani does a better job transferring all the momentum generated in the first phase of the windup to the baseball in the second phase, whereas Stephenson's delivery bleeds some momentum due to his limited hip rotation.

-Cingrani begins his windup with an actual stride, which is becoming increasingly rare.
+Cingrani begins his windup with an actual rocker step, which is becoming increasingly rare.
 These days, it seems much more fashionable to simply step down and forward with the stride foot to begin the windup.
 Cingrani takes a legitimate step towards third base to trigger his windup, which I prefer both for its fluidity and potential for increasing the generation of momentum.
-After the stride, he rotates his body and brings his leg up into the leg kick.
+After the rocker step, he rotates his body and brings his leg up into the leg kick.
 His knee comes up past parallel and he maintains good balance at the apex.
 His leg kick doesn't include much body coil, as his knee doesn't wrap around the body, but he does manage to cock his hips.

 As he begins to unpack the leg kick and drive to the plate, he breaks his hands to begin his arm swing, which is probably the most recognizable characteristic of his mechanics.
 Even after he reworked his mechanics, Cingrani still has a long arm action, beginning when he breaks his hands and ending when he brings the ball up into throwing position.
 Cingrani's arm-swing goes from 9 o'clock to almost 3 o'clock.
 When his arm reaches 6 o'clock, he begins using a wrist-wrap.
 Before he changed his mechanics at Rice, he would swing his straight arm all the way up to the 9 o'clock position (see photo above), a la Madison Bumgarner and Marc Rzepczynski, but now Cingrani bends the elbow to a 90 degree angle when the arm reaches the 5 o'clock position, just before bringing the arm up into throwing position.
 It's impressive just how quickly and effectively Cingrani revised his mechanics, which isn't always easy to do.